kingmoc/single-page-checkout-cjs-react/README.md

 #### Handling Variants in the code

-The Product object has a property *variants* which is an array with each product variant.
-Also within each variant is another property *options* which is also an array with each variant options (ex.
+The Product object has a property *`variants`* which is an array with each product variant.
+Also within each variant is another property *`options`* which is also an array with each variant options (ex.
 Small, Medium etc...)

 ![](src/img/variant-property.JPG)

 We can handle this data in our `<ProuductCard />` component where we are currently displaying product info.
-You can display the options how you like but our example will use a drop-down.
+You can display the options how you like, but our example will use a drop-down.
 Because of how drop-downs are configured with Semantic UI - we have to provide an options array of objects with a certain format.

 ```javascript
 // *** ProductCard.js ***